BraedonWooding/LLV/README.md

   - Testing collections is done via obsidian
   - Testing the actual program however is done through `output_tests` which contains two files for each test, a source file to run and expected output.
     - To produce a test I suggest you first go through it manually making sure each 'screen' is valid then run `./my_program.out > my_test.expected` instead of trying to build expected output manually, this kinda invalidates TDD but I don't really think it can be done another way (if you have any ideas I would love to hear them).
-    - DO NOTE: that when making a test design it around the screen size being 80 in it's width you can define a different default size if you wish `#define DEFAULT_TERMINAL_WIDTH (80)` this width currently only effects tests, GDB/LLDB and other cases where we can't get the terminal width normally.
   - All tests are run on every commit via Travis CI this way we can help stop regression issues.
 - Style guide (below)
 - Be nice to everyone :)